School of Veterinary Medicine

 The University of Glasgow’s School of Veterinary Medicine is pre-eminent in teaching, research and clinical provision, and attracts students, researchers and clinicians from around the world.
 Our internationally accredited school provides an expert referral centre via the Small Animal Hospital, the Weipers Centre for Equine Welfare and the Scottish Centre for Production Animal Health & Welfare for animal owners and referring practitioners throughout the UK.
 In the Research Assessment Exercise 2008, the Grade Point Average for our research activity was the highest in Scotland and joint highest in the UK, reaffirming our position as one of the country’s leading veterinary schools.

-Following the first ever international UK accreditation visit to be undertaken conjointly between the American Veterinary Medical Association (AVMA) Council on Education, The Royal College of Veterinary Surgeons (RCVS), The European Association of Establishments for Veterinary Education (EAEVE) and The Australasian Veterinary Boards Council (AVBC), the University of Glasgow’s School of Veterinary Medicine has achieved full accreditation for a further period of seven years.
+Following the first ever international UK accreditation visit to be undertaken conjointly between the American Veterinary Medical Association (AVMA) Council on Education, The Royal College of Veterinary Surgeons (RCVS), The European Association of Establishments for Veterinary Education (EAEVE) and The Australasian Veterinary Boards Council (AVBC) in April 2013, the University of Glasgow’s School of Veterinary Medicine has achieved full accreditation for a further period of seven years.

 'Celebrating 150 years of veterinary excellence'